vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 If you have a 1.2.1 or 1.3.x version of the vSphere Integrated Containers appliance, you can upgrade your existing installation to 1.4.x.
 You can also upgrade a 1.4.x release to a later 1.4.y update release.

 Upgrading the vSphere Integrated Containers appliance requires you to deploy an instance of the new version of the appliance, use SSH to log in to the new appliance, and run an upgrade script.
 The script copies the relevant disk files from the old appliance to the new appliance.
 All configurations that you made in vSphere Integrated Containers Management Portal and Registry in the previous installation transfer to the upgraded appliance.
+You can also configure the new appliance to use the same IP address as the older version of the appliance, if you configured the old appliance with a static IP address.

 Because disk files are copied rather than moved, the old appliance is not affected by the upgrade process.
 You can keep it as a backup.
 This is the recommended procedure for performing upgrades.